 All of our taught courses and research programme pages have information about how to apply.
 You should take a look at this first.
 We will clearly explain if there are different application procedures.

 This guide will help you complete the key sections of the application process.
 It's worth reading this advice and preparing your personal statement or research proposal offline before setting up your account.
-As well as this step-by-step guide we also have some printable application guidance (PDF: 65KB).
+As well as this step-by-step guide we also have some printable application form guidance (PDF:93KB).

 You should ideally complete your application online.
 There are alternative application methods if you don't have access to a computer.